revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

 A JUnit test case is a test case written using the JUnit testing framework.
 JUnit is a popular Java testing framework that allows developers to write and run tests for their Java code.
-A JUnit test case is typically made up of a number of individual tests, each of which tests a specific aspect of the code being tested.
+A JUnit test case is typically made up of several individual tests, each of which tests a specific aspect of the code being tested.

 </blockquote>
 </details>